Non-Destructive Testing Specialists test the safety of structures, vehicles, or vessels using x-ray, ultrasound, fiber optic or related equipment.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Non-Destructive Testing Specialists job description, Non-Destructive Testing Specialists salary, Non-Destructive Testing Specialists information, what is the job of a Non-Destructive Testing Specialist like, pros and cons about Non-Destructive Testing Specialists, colleges and universities for Non-Destructive Testing Specialists, is Non-Destructive Testing Specialists the right career for me, Easy careers to get into, careers in Architecture and Engineering
+Non-Destructive Testing Specialists job description, Non-Destructive Testing Specialists salary, Non-Destructive Testing Specialists information, what is the job of a Non-Destructive Testing Specialist like, pros and cons about Non-Destructive Testing Specialists, colleges and universities for Non-Destructive Testing Specialists, is Non-Destructive Testing Specialists the right career for me, careers in Architecture and Engineering